-- Premises costs are projecting an overspend of £0.576m.
-This is largely due to an increase in relation to servicing and maintenance costs, as well as work being completed that was outstanding from 2022/23.
+- 27 Premises costs are projecting an overspend of £0.370, a reduction from the £0.576m forecasted in the last report.
+This overspend is largely due to an increase in relation to servicing and maintenance costs, as well as work being completed that was outstanding from 2022/23.
 Earmarked reserves will be used to offset the costs of the 2022/23 works. - The budget figures include the preliminary costs agreed at a previous meeting in relation to the site surveys for the proposed land purchase and developing the business case for a new training centre (£0.25m). - The market instability and increased costs of gas and electricity are a major financial challenge for the Authority.
-The current projected costs are within budget and costs are monitored as part of the service level agreement with North Wales Police. - 29 The Authority has benefited from a reduction in national non-domestic rates following successful rating appeals.
-The underspend in this area is £0.18m.
+The costs are monitored as part of the service level agreement with North Wales Police.
+Based on the current cost of electricity and usage, the projection has reduced by £0.08m. - 30 The Authority has benefited from a reduction in national non-domestic rates following successful rating appeals.
+The underspend in this area is £0.71 m.